friend Function and friend Classes in C++

 In this program, all member functions of

-.
-Thus, any member function of class B can access the private and protected data of class A. But, member functions of class A cannot access the data of class B.
+class B will be friend functions of class A. Thus, any member function of class B can access the private and protected data of class A. But, member functions of class A cannot access the data of class B.

 Comments